mozilla/pkipolicy/rootstore/policy.md

 ### 5.3 Intermediate Certificates ###

-All certificates that are capable of being used to issue new certificates and that directly or transitively chain to a CA certificate included in Mozilla’s CA Certificate Program MUST be operated in accordance with this policy and MUST either be technically constrained or be publicly disclosed and audited.
+All certificates that are capable of being used to issue new certificates and that directly or transitively chain to a CA certificate included in Mozilla’s root store MUST be operated in accordance with this policy and MUST either be technically constrained or be publicly disclosed and audited.

 A certificate is deemed as capable of being used to issue new certificates if it contains an [X.509v3 basicConstraints extension][5280-6.1.4] with the cA boolean set to true.

-A certificate is deemed to directly or transitively chain to a CA certificate included in Mozilla's CA Certificate Program if:
+A certificate is deemed to directly or transitively chain to a CA certificate included in Mozilla's root store if:
 (1)	the certificate's Issuer Distinguished Name matches (according to the name-matching algorithm specified in RFC 5280, section 7.1) the Subject Distinguished Name in a CA certificate or intermediate certificate that is in scope according to section 1.1 of this Policy, and
 (2)	the certificate is signed with a Private Key whose corresponding Public Key is encoded in the SubjectPublicKeyInfo of that CA certificate or intermediate certificate.